Spec 008 — Testing¶

 (rf/compute-sub query-v db) — query-v is [:sub-id arg1 arg2], JVM-runnable |

-with-frame has two canonical shapes, both normative and both required of every host.
-The canonical definition lives in 002 §with-frame; this section gathers the test-surface usage notes.
+Two sibling macros — split per concern, the macro name telegraphs the intent (rf2-twoc5, Mike-approved 2026-05-28).
+Both are normative and both required of every host.
+The canonical definition lives in 002 §with-frame and with-new-frame; this section gathers the test-surface usage notes.

-Evaluates expr (typically (rf/make-frame opts)), binds the result to binding-sym (so the body can refer to it for get-frame-db, dispatch-sync opts, etc.), sets that frame as the implicit *current-frame* for the body's dynamic extent (so dispatch-sync and subscribe inside the body resolve to it without needing {:frame ...}), and on body exit (success or exception) calls destroy-frame on whatever was bound.
+Evaluates expr (typically (rf/make-frame opts)), binds the result to binding-sym (so the body can refer to it for app-db-value, dispatch-sync opts, etc.), sets that frame as the implicit *current-frame* for the body's dynamic extent (so dispatch-sync and subscribe inside the body resolve to it without needing {:frame ...}), and on body exit (success or exception) calls destroy-frame! on whatever was bound.
 Modelled on with-open.
 Used when the frame's lifetime is exactly the body — per-test fixtures, devcard widgets, REPL sessions wanting guaranteed teardown.
+Rejects a keyword argument at compile time (:rf.error/with-new-frame-keyword-form); use with-frame to pin.

-Both shapes are part of the normative test surface; tests, fixtures, and helper macros MAY freely use either, and hosts MUST support both.
+Both macros are part of the normative test surface; tests, fixtures, and helper macros MAY freely use either, and hosts MUST support both.

 JVM-runnable boundary (authoritative)¶